Probate Q&A Series

 • If Alice is willing, the clerk may issue Letters of Administration to her.

-• If both children decline, the clerk may appoint the largest creditor—say, the hospital that treated John—or any “fit person,” often a professional fiduciary.
+• If all persons with priority decline or fail to qualify, the clerk may appoint the largest creditor—say, the hospital that treated John—or any “fit person,” often a professional fiduciary.

 Key Takeaways

-• The mother’s refusal does not stall probate; it merely pushes the appointment to the next person in line.
+• The mother’s refusal does not necessarily stall probate; the clerk may appoint another qualified person in the statutory order.

-• A written renunciation (AOC-E-200) speeds up the process but is not absolutely required for the clerk to bypass her.
+• A written renunciation (AOC-E-200) may speed up the process but is not always required before the clerk appoints someone else with proper priority.

 • Anyone next in line must still meet bonding and qualification requirements under N.C.
 Gen. Stat. § 28A-8-1.